 Analogue broadcasting systems have been or are being upgraded to digital technology which frees up channels in the TV frequency bands.
-Regulation allows using such vacated channels called "TV white spaces", under certain conditions such as sensing actual vacancy or by querying geo-location databases for the devices wishing to use TV white space.
-This Standard specifies the physical, and the medium access sub-layer for such wireless devices.
+This Standard specifies a physical layer and a medium access sub-layer for wireless devices to operate in the TV frequency bands.